Amir-Fadelelsaid/CyberCloudSecurityLab/README.md

 Built to demonstrate real-world cloud security, SOC analysis, and incident response skills in a production-like environment.

+Note: Scenarios are simulations based on documented cloud security behaviors and industry frameworks.
+Detection logic and remediation steps are designed to reflect best practices and may vary by organization.

 ### Who CloudShieldLab Is Designed For

 - Aspiring SOC Analysts